wuub/roj/README.md

 Obviously, such deployment suffers from all kinds of availability issues but running roj on a single VM/VPS is definitely **supported**.
 Smooth migration from single-node to multi-node to multi-dc deployment is one of roj design aims.

+## Checking your roj version

+Install roj on your machine by placing roj binary somewhere on your PATH.

+Check if it's correctly installed by using

+$ roj version

 ## Defining an app